 Before the ADA was enacted in 1991, employers could (and usually did) fire or refuse to hire individuals with permanent or temporary disabilities.
 For instance, a company that could not legally terminate an employee for suffering a work-related injury and claiming workers’ compensation benefits was allowed to do the firing anyway and get with arguing that it had to let the employee go because the individual could not walk as far or lift as much weight.

 Now, an employer is required to engage in what ADA regulations call the interactive process.
 This is a discussion between the worker, managers and supervisors about what can be done to ensure that an employee can continue working or that a qualified job applicant can complete the application process.

-Where things get complicated, and where it often becomes necessary to involve a Columbus disability discrimination attorney, is determining what constitutes a reasonable accommodation.
+Where things get complicated, and where it often becomes necessary to involve a disability discrimination attorney, is determining what constitutes a reasonable accommodation.
 The ADA does not offer a definition, and what an employer considers to be reasonable can differ greatly from what an employee or job applicant expects.
-Our Columbus disability discrimination lawyer protect the rights of employees who experience disability discrimination in the workplace.
+We protect the rights of employees who experience disability discrimination in the workplace.